The DIY Excavation Question

 Time Investment

 What a professional completes in a day often takes a DIYer a weekend or more.
+Pittsburgh clay makes this worse: it sticks to the bucket when wet and digs like soft rock when dry, so plan on slower progress than any rental-counter estimate suggests.
 Factor in:

 - Equipment pickup/delivery